The Univeristy of Melbourne The Royal Melbourne Hopspital

 For a similar severe bacterial infection – meningococcal disease – all close contacts are given antibiotics to prevent them from getting sick.

 In the ISAAC trial, household contacts of iGAS cases will be invited to participate in the study.
-People who want to take part, will be randomised to receive either:
+People who want to take part, will be randomised to receive either (1) no antibiotics, (2) a beta-lactam antibiotic (commonly used for Strep A), or (3) azithromycin (a different antibiotic).

-Participants will also be asked to take throat swabs (at baseline and day 14) to see if they have the Group A Strep germ in their throat after participation.
+Participants will also be asked to take throat swabs (at baseline and day 14) to see if they have the Strep A germ in their throat after participation.
 This is a marker of risk for secondary iGAS.
+Participants will also complete surveys at baseline, day 14 and day 30.

 Information for participants